irdanish11/devops/kubernetes/README.md

 ### 2.1 Kubernetes doesn't manage the infrastructure:
 * Kubernetes does not manage the infrastructure e.g. setting up VMs, keeping them update and maintaining them.
 * Or setting up master and worker nodes, these are the things we need to do either manually or by using a tool like `kubermatic` or by using a kubernetes managed service by a cloud provider such as Amazon EKS.
-* Followin is the comparison what Kubernetes can do and what we need to do.
+* Following is the comparison what Kubernetes can do and what we need to do.

 <p align="center">
 <img src="images/kubernetes_not_manage_infra.png" width=600>